-This apple frangipane tart is made with a soft, crumbly almond frangipane filling, thinly sliced pink apples, and sprinkled with sliced almonds and powdered sugar.
+This apple frangipane tart is made with a soft and crumbly almond frangipane filling, thinly sliced pink apples, and sprinkled with sliced almonds and powdered sugar.
 A perfect way to showcase beautiful Fall apples!

 How to make an apple frangipane tart